baboundu81/AquaStation/README.md

 ## Software
 * Embedded software : C++ code Based on FreeRTOS (no necessary but I wanted to learn how to use it)
+  * FreeRTOS for Arduino is available in the libraries manager
-* External database to periodicatly store pH and temperature values
+* External database on a server to periodicatly store pH and temperature values
-* Mobile application : multi-plateform application developped with Apache Cordova to get data and notify user if threshold have been reached
+* Mobile application : multi-plateform application developped with [Apache Cordova](https://cordova.apache.org/) to get data on the server and notify the user if thresholds have been reached